-The focus of this interdisciplinary Arts-Lab is to hone critical and creative skills on the universal topic of death, dying and bereavement.
-We launched in 2019 to build a community of thinkers, writers, practitioners and makers who are interested in this subject and who want to generate collaborations across disciplines and contexts.
+We have now become a successful Arts Lab within the College of Arts at the University Of Glasgow.
+The focus of this Arts-Lab, as with the reading group, is to hone critical and creative skills on the universal topic of death, dying and bereavement.
+We aim to build a community of thinkers, writers, practitioners and makers who are interested in this subject and who want to generate collaborations across disciplines and contexts.

 In january 2020 we held our second Arts Lab symposium, DeathWrites: Images.

 Also in January 2020, Dr Reeder and Amy Shea are convening a course (CRWRT5044P) on Reading & Writing Death & Dying as part of the MLitt in Creative Writing.